 Syncing non-marketing contacts

-With our ecommerce integrations, you can widen the scope of your reports by syncing all your contacts into Engagement Cloud.
+With our ecommerce integrations, you can widen the scope of your reports by syncing all your contacts into your account.
 This means including contacts who have subscribed for marketing communications and those who haven't.

-If you do sync all contacts to Engagement Cloud, you must be extra careful to only send campaigns to contacts who have subscribed to marketing communications.
+If you do sync all contacts to your account, you must be extra careful to only send campaigns to contacts who have subscribed to marketing communications.
 To do this, you must understand how ecommerce platforms organise your contacts.

-We've broken this section down into two sections: Magento and non-Magento.
-This is because, if you use Magento, your Engagement Cloud address book will look slightly different.
+We broke this section down into two sections: Magento and non-Magento.
+This is because, if you use Magento, your Dotdigital address book looks slightly different.

-With Magento, Engagement Cloud organises your contacts into three address books.
+With Magento, Dotdigital organises your contacts into three address books:

 Contains registered account-holding customers from your Magento site.
 This address book is not for marketing campaigns.